thindil/steamsky/README.md

 The Tashy library distributed with the game is under GPLv2 license with the linking exception.

-Tcl/Tk and Tklib libraries distributed with the game are under BSD-like license.
+Tcl/Tk, Tklib and Tksvg libraries distributed with the game are under BSD-like license.

 The Licensing for the fonts distributed with the game is as follows: